oracle/odpi/doc/src/public_functions/dpiMsgProps.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **props** -- a reference to the message properties on which the original message identifier is to be set.
+    **props** [IN] -- a reference to the message properties on which the original message identifier is to be set.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a pointer to the bytes making up the message identifier, or NULL if no identifier is to be specified.
+    **value** [IN] -- a pointer to the bytes making up the message identifier, or NULL if no identifier is to be specified.

-    **valueLength** -- the length of the value parameter in bytes, or 0 if the value parameter is NULL.
+    **valueLength** [IN] -- the length of the value parameter in bytes, or 0 if the value parameter is NULL.